What Is an Inverter for Solar Panels and Why Does It Matter

 2. Microinverters

-Unlike string inverters, microinverters are attached to each individual solar panel.
-This means that each panel operates independently, and each has its own inverter to convert DC to AC power.
+Unlike traditional string inverters, microinverters like the Enphase IQ8+ are connected directly to each individual solar panel.
+This setup allows each panel to operate independently, with its own inverter converting DC to AC power.

 Advantages of Microinverters: